abhi3700/My_Learning-Rust/README.md

   - show all installed target using `$ rustup target list --installed`
   - Install rust target using `$ rustup target add <component-name>`.
 E.g. `$ rustup target add wasm32-unknown-unknown`
     > Here, `unknown` means that it is for any OS.

+---

 - After `cargo` installation,
   - add package locally into the repo via `$ cargo add <package-name>`.
 E.g. `$ cargo add dotenv`.
   - list globally installed packages via `$ cargo install --list`.
+  - install the binaries (by default `/target/release`) folder via `$ cargo install --path .`.
+This will install the binary in the `~/.cargo/bin` folder.
   - install `cargo-edit` for helping with edit, add, remove, upgrade, downgrade, and list dependencies in `Cargo.toml`
-  - install `cargo-watch` for watching for changes in the project and automatically recompile it via `$ cargo watch -x run`
+  - Watch for changes in the project and automatically run via `$ cargo watch -x run`
+  - Watch for changes in the project and automatically test via `$ cargo watch -x test`
 - build using `nightly` toolchain for a project via `$ cargo +nightly build`
 - build a releasable (optimized) version of a project via `$ cargo build --release`